eteq/astropysics/docs/index.rst

     easy_install astropysics

-If you are on Ubuntu or a similar linux distribution, you may need to prefix those commands with ``sudo``.
+If you are on Ubuntu or a similar linux distribution, you may need to prefix those commands with ``sudo`` e.g. ``sudo pip install astropysics``.

 If you are installing from source code, instead, just do::